Contact: Lisa Gershkoff

 All juniors with a GPA greater than or equal to 3.5 are eligible for

 participation in the SPHS Departmental Honors Program.
-In the fall semester, the undergraduate program coordinator
+In the fall semester of their junior year, the undergraduate

 requires a GPA greater than or equal to 3.5 and an academic faculty member willing to mentor the student.